 Leads: Someone with definite authority and willingness to buy.

-Opportunity: The person is considering to buy.
+Opportunity: The person is considering buying.

-Types of leads classification
+Types of Leads Classification

-1. Information Qualified Lead (IQL) or NQL (non-qualified lead):
+- Information Qualified Lead (IQL) or NQL (non-qualified lead):

 2. MQL (Marketing Qualified Leads):

 Rather self-explanatory, but Marketing Qualified Leads are inbound leads from marketing channels.
-For example, from paid ads, organic search, hosted events, webinars, social media, etc.
+For example, paid ads, organic search, hosted events, webinars, social media, etc.

 3. SQL (Sales Qualified Leads):

-sales qualified lead is a researched prospect prequalified by the marketing department and then by the sales team.
+A sales-qualified lead is a researched prospect prequalified by the marketing department and then by the sales team.

 Discover a New Way to Generate Leads